ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 exiting.
 They take arguments in in one of several ways which we'll go into as we work through this tutorial.

-See :doc:`modules` for a list of various ones developed in core.
+See :doc:`../modules` for a list of existing modules.

 Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option.